davengeo/ledger-demo/README.md

 This example is not intended to be:

  - A proposal for implementation.
- - A complete mapping of any domain business.
+ - A mapping of any domain business.
  - A guideline for further development.

  For this demo we use the web-ledger proposal coming from W3C

  + [W3C web ledger](https://w3c.github.io/web-ledger/)

- And A github as repository for the distributed ledger.
+ And a github as repository for the distributed ledger.

  + [Ledger repository](https://github.com/davengeo/ledger-repo)

- In the ledger repository there is webhook for all the push events.
+ In the ledger repository there is active a webhook for all the push events.

  This webhook is currently installed in heroku and accessible as